 This is regulated by the Ministerial Decree on the reimbursement of cancelled package tours of 19 March 2020.

-If the traveller does not accept the voucher and in the absence of any other substitution agreement between the tour operator and the traveller, the tour operator shall reimburse within 12 months from the date of the abolition of the emergency all payments received by or on behalf of the traveler.
+If the traveller does not accept the voucher and without any other substitution agreement between the tour operator and the traveller, the tour operator shall reimburse within 12 months from the date of the abolition of the emergency all payments received by or for the traveller.

 There are certain groups of people who are allowed to refuse the voucher: People with disabilities, people who are older than 65 years, job seekers, people on parental leave and single parents caring for children.

 If the voucher was not used within the protection period, the tour operator must reimburse the amount within 14 days.

 Due to a new law, Czech traders can apply for a three-month payment deferral until 31st August 2020.
 Czech Airlines, Smartwings and the travel agency Firo Tour asked for this delay at the end of August.

 For consumers this means that they get their money back.
 This also applies if a voucher has already been accepted: It can be converted back into a refund.

 For cancellations after 16 September 2020, the regulations from the EU Package Travel Directive apply.
 This means: if the supplier cancels the travel service, the consumer must be reimbursed.

-France previously allowed vouchers to be issued for all cancellations notified between 1 March and 15 September 2020.
+France previously allowed vouchers to be issued for all cancellations notified between 12 March and 15 September 2020.